hrishitchaudhuri/fizzy-buzzer/hello-world/README.md

 So that you can regret it for the rest of your life 🙂

 ## Usage
+* Use `make` else just copy & execute the commands from the Makefile.
 * Execute as `./z.out [anything you want, because no one's going to read it.
 No one cares]`

 ## Notes
+`helloworld.asm` is the program while `hworld.asm` is an explanation(a lil bit) of the structure of the program.
 Bonus points for figuring out the encoding.
 What can you do with those?
-Shov- nvm.
+Shov- (nvm).